andywingate/Create-RapidStart/README.md

 Importing data via a RapidStart is faster than Excel.
 In this example there are just under 25k rows.
 Import from Excel is about 480 seconds while RapidStart is 360 seconds.
 So a marginal improvement.

 The real difference is in exporting data which is orders of magnitude faster with exporting to a package vs excel.
+Checkout https://github.com/andywingate/Plunder-RapidStart

+# About me

+Check out my blog at https://blog.wingateuk.com